2 children, adult killed in Kansas house fire - NewsBreak

 JACKSON COUNTY—Law enforcement authorities are investigating a Kansas woman on drug allegations.
 Just before 2a.m.
 Wednesday, a sheriff’s deputy conducted a traffic stop on a 1999 Lincoln Town Car on 150th Road west of U.S. 75 Highway for a traffic infraction, according to Sheriff Tim Morse.
 During the...

-KANSAS CITY —A Kansas City man faces multiple felony counts in connection with the July 2022, shootings in the Westport entertainment district that killed Cardell Crawford, and injured others, according Jackson County Prosecutor Jean Peters Baker.
-Lavont A. Carter, 21, faces Murder 2nd Degree, three counts of Unlawful Use...
+KANSAS CITY —A Kansas City-area man has pleaded guilty to multiple felonies in connection with the June 2019 fatal shooting of 54-year-old Kimberly Renee Alcorn, according to Jackson County Prosecutor Jean Peters Baker.
+Dana C. Jones, 48, pleaded guilty to Murder 2nd Degree, Assault 1st Degree and two counts...

 Kan. farm winery blends litigation, politics in bitter tax dispute